Battle of Hastings & its abbey

 - In a further 150 metres, you come to a T-junction where you go right for 5 metres, then go left , over a stile and a footbridge, to continue on a narrow way, your direction 220°, with a stream on your left-hand side and a mesh fence to your right.
 This path can be overgrown in summer.
 (If it looks impassable, walk in the field on the other side of the fence on your right, and in 275 metres scramble over the wooden slat fence ahead of you, to re-join the route on your left).
 In 25 metres you pass under mini-pylons.

 - The last of the seven houses is a thatched barn-house away on your right-hand side, with a small vineyard in its rear garden.
-The owner has positioned his fence beside the stream, so that immediately after crossing the seventh stile you cross an eighth and then [!] turn half-right across the rear garden of the seventh house (also with a small vineyard), heading towards a wooden footbridge in the fence line on the far side, your direction 230°.
-After 100 metres go over the footbridge to veer right across rough overgrown ground, on an unclear way, aiming for a metal fieldgate on the far side which leads out onto the road, your direction 240°.
+The owner has positioned his fence beside the stream, so that immediately after crossing the seventh stile you cross an eighth stile and then [!] turn half-right across the rear garden of the seventh house (with its a small vineyard), heading towards a wooden footbridge in the fence line on the far side, your direction 230°.
+After 100 metres go over the footbridge to veer right across rough, overgrown ground, on an unclear way, aiming for a metal fieldgate on the far side which leads out onto the road, your direction 240°.

 - In 180 metres fork right off the road onto a farm track, your direction 280°.
 In 20 metres go through (or around) metal gates and keep ahead across a field, your direction 250°.

-- In 300 metres, at the end of the sewage farm fence on your left-hand side, you exit the wooded area and keep ahead along the broad car-wide track, ignoring the ways off and the bridge to your left.
+- On the narrow path, in 300 metres, at the end of the sewage farm fence on your left-hand side, you exit the wooded area, cross a track and keep ahead along the broad car-wide track, ignoring the ways off and the bridge to your left.

 - In 120 metres go through a tunnel under the railway line.

-- In 30 metres, you go through a wooden kissing gate to the right of a metal fieldgate and keep ahead, your direction 250°, with a stream on your left-hand side and the buildings of Battle visible on the horizon ahead.
+- In 30 metres, you go through the frame of a wooden kissing gate (gate missing August 2017) to the right of a metal fieldgate and keep ahead, your direction 250°, with a stream on your left-hand side and the buildings of Battle visible on the horizon ahead.